rcc-uchicago/user-guide/docs/thinlinc.md

-# ThinLinc - Remote Desktop
+# ThinLinc - Remote desktop
 ## Connecting with ThinLinc
 ThinLinc is a remote desktop server used to connect to Midway and obtain a remote graphical user interface (GUI).
 We recommend using ThinLinc to use software that requires a GUI.